lenanif/Alice-s-skill-my-profession/README.md

 # Alice-skill-profession-test
-Code for Alice skill project
+A code for Alice skill project